Ethical culture as a foundation for value creation

 the level of maturity the organisation aims to reach

-how leadership should play a role in demonstrating and reinforcing ethical behavior
+how leadership should play a role in demonstrating and reinforcing ethical behaviour

 expections placed on leaders, employees and teams.

-Where are you now and where do you want to be in 5 or 10 years?
+Where are you now and where do you want to be in 5 or 10 or 50 years?

 -